Nancy Drew: 2013–present: Diaries

 With the cancellation of the Girl Detective series, the Nancy Drew Diaries started in 2013.

 The series is described as "a classic Nancy Drew with her modern twist", following Nancy, with her friends Bess and George, solving both violent and nonviolent crimes.
 The series is similar to the Nancy Drew Girl Detective series, continuing the first person narration, references to modern pop culture and technology, and featuring stories with themes of environmentalism.

 However, this series is more targeted to readers aged 8–12 with noticeable changes.

 This iteration of Nancy does not navigate the world of adults like previous versions of the character.

 She is more looked down upon by adults and has to prove herself capable of handling a mystery.

 This series always includes her friends.

-The mysteries tend to be notes thrilling since the series is made for children 8-11 years old, but certain books are indeed similar to the original Nancy Drew series.
+The mysteries tend to be not as thrilling since the series is made for children 8–11 years old, but certain books are indeed similar to the original Nancy Drew series.

 As of 2025, there are 26 books in the series plus one holiday special published in 2018 that also features The Hardy Boys.
 This is the first series to be available in three different formats: paperback, hardcover (with dust jacket), and eBooks.